 Distracted Driving Concerns in Maryland

 Recent research shows that the problem of distracted driving is a top concern for Maryland drivers—greater than concern over drunk, drugged, or aggressive driving.
 But as concerned as Maryland drivers are about distracted driving, their concern doesn’t seem to prevent many of them from doing it themselves.

 Here are some statistics that show our state has a serious distracted driving problem:

 - More than 53,000 distracted driving crashes occur in Maryland every year.
 That’s 58 percent of the total crashes in the state, exceeding nationwide estimates!

 - 28,874 people are injured, and 232 people are killed every year in a crash caused by a distracted driver in Maryland.

 - Crashes caused by distracted drivers made up 46 percent of the total number of fatal crashes in Maryland.

-- Close to 84 percent of the distracted driving crashes occurred in the Baltimore and Washington, D.C. metropolitan areas.
+- Close to 84 percent of distracted driving crashes occurred in the Baltimore and Washington, D.C. metropolitan areas.

 Common Driver Distractions